Cannabis legalization in Germany

 Most recreational cannabis efforts are now prohibited in the EU.
 Many marijuana-related activities are illegal under a 2004 Council ruling on drug trafficking.
 Given that cannabis production is now illegal in the EU, Germany’s proposals would necessitate a change in EU legislation.
 The German government has stated that it is willing to make “to individual changes/updates at EU level,” to work with its policies.

-This is uncharted territory for the EU, as there is no precedence of a member country establishing a market for a substance outlawed in the Schengen region.
-For the time being, Germany and the Commission are in preliminary talks.
+This was uncharted territory for the EU, as there was no precedence of a member country establishing a market for a substance outlawed in the Schengen region.

 Germany is a part of Europe’s border-free Schengen Zone, and rules now ban the import of illicit narcotics across European borders.
-As a result, Germany will have to demonstrate that it can closely monitor border crossings while without undermining its neighbor’s drug policy.
+As a result, Germany needed to demonstrate that it can closely monitor border crossings while without undermining its neighbor’s drug policy.

 International law

-By legalizing recreational cannabis, Germany risks violating not just EU law, but also international law.
+By legalizing recreational cannabis, Germany went again international law.
 The 1961 United Nations Single Convention on Narcotic Drugs forbids governments from producing and trafficking cannabis for reasons other than medicinal or scientific research.

 Berlin might either withdraw from the agreement, which could take up to a year, or choose to disregard it, as Canada has done.